MicrosoftDocs/power-platform/power-platform/guidance/coe/after-setup.md

 ### Testing with users

 When you've completed your functional tests, you should run final tests with users of the CoE Starter Kit.
 This helps ensure that your update doesn't introduce unexpected results.

 ### If you have an issue

-If you find a bug or an issue when testing you can [raise a bug here](https://github.com/microsoft/coe-starter-kit/issues/new?assignees=Jenefer-Monroe&labels=coe-starter-kit%2Cbug&template=1-coe-starter-kit-bug.yml&title=%5BCoE+Starter+Kit+-+BUG%5D+ISSUE+TITLE) ensuring to provide the [solution operation error](/powerapps/maker/data-platform/solution-history#view-solution-operation-error-details) details.
+If you find a bug or an issue when testing, you can [raise a bug here](https://github.com/microsoft/coe-starter-kit/issues/new?assignees=Jenefer-Monroe&labels=coe-starter-kit%2Cbug&template=1-coe-starter-kit-bug.yml&title=%5BCoE+Starter+Kit+-+BUG%5D+ISSUE+TITLE), ensuring to provide the [solution operation error](/powerapps/maker/data-platform/solution-history#view-solution-operation-error-details) details.

-## Application Lifecycle Management
+## Application lifecycle management

-This document doesn't go deep into application lifecycle management.
+This document doesn't go deep into application lifecycle management (ALM).
 If you're interested in recommendations and scenarios, review the [overview of application lifecycle management with Microsoft Power Platform](/power-platform/alm/overview-alm).
 ALM covers many disciplines.
 This document touches lightly on the discipline of deploying solutions.

 ### ALM Accelerator for Power Platform